 * * *

 Sadly, I also think that some fathers are unknowingly climbing aboard this fast train of destruction.
 They don’t understand the system in which they are caught.
 They believe what they are doing is good for their families and daughters and don’t understand the price it will have on their family.
-It really is not about a relationship for many.
-It is about an agenda.
+It really is not about a relationship between father and daughter, but an agenda.

 * * *